Bio

 Both disciplines also deal with modularity and the duality of inside and outside form.
 And both require resolving transitions of curves; when throwing a piece on the potter’s wheel, the conceptualization of the shape can be reduced to a single line of curve transitions, which represents one half of the symmetrical cross section.
 These curve transitions and balance of form have much in common with constructing curves in letter forms.

-Gallery Talk Transcript Excerpt from a talk at Gallery 16 on June 24th, 2023, about the interplay of fonts, ceramics, and weavings that inspired the work in the exhibit.
+Excerpt from a talk at Gallery 16 on June 24th, 2023, about the interplay of fonts, ceramics, and weavings that inspired the work in the exhibit.

 People often ask me about my ceramic cone sculptures, and how they relate to my work with fonts.
 I approached the sculptures as I would a typeface.
 Which is to create a system of elements that can be combined and repeated in various configurations.
 With an alphabetic font, these combinations create words, but if the elements are abstract, they can form patterns.